rounaq-aiml/rounaq-aiml/README.md

 # Hi there!
 I'm Rounaq Bag 👋

-🎓 Aspiring AI/ML Engineer from West Bengal, India
+🎓 BTech AI/ML — IEM Kolkata — Class of 2030

-🔭 Currently: Preparing for BTech AI/ML — Class of 2030
+🔭 Currently: Preparing for BTech AI/ML Journey

 🌱 Learning: CS50 Harvard — Starting May 24, 2026

-☁️ Google Cloud Arcade Participant — Starting May 2026
+☁️ Google Cloud Arcade — Active Participant

-🎯 Goal: Build AI systems that solve real world problems 💡 Interests: Artificial Intelligence, Machine Learning, Cloud Computing 📫 Connect with me: linkedin.com/in/rounaq-bag-86573040a
+🎯 Goal: Build AI systems that solve real world problems

+💡 Interests: AI/ML · Cloud · Entrepreneurship

+📫 Connect: linkedin.com/in/rounaq-bag-86573040a

 ---

 ### 🚀 My Journey Starts Now

-> "Setbacks are not for Regreat
+> "Setbacks are not for Regret.
 > They are for Rebuild."

 🟩 Watch this space — projects coming soon!